ace-wg/pubsub-profile/draft-ietf-ace-pubsub-profile.md

       - 'kty', with value 4 (Symmetric).

       - 'alg', with value the identifier of the AEAD algorithm used in the security group.
+The value is taken from the "Value" column of the "COSE Algorithms" registry {{IANA.cose_algorithms}}.

       - 'Base IV', with value the Base Initialization Vector (Base IV) to use in the security group with this group key.